 A Range hood is dedicated to cleaning the toxic air in the kitchen and giving a healthy environment.
-If this valuable kitchen appliance continues to ruin the kitchen environment by leaking water, grease or oil, then that creates a really embarrassing situation.
+If this valuable kitchen appliance continues to ruin the kitchen environment by leaking water, grease or oil, that creates a really embarrassing situation.

-Whenever that happens, the range hood can easily make you upset, because it isn’t doing what it is supposed to do.
+Whenever that happens, the range hood can easily make you upset because it isn’t doing what it is supposed to do.
 So today, we’re going to talk about why a range hood dripping water and grease.
 After that, we’ll explain how to fix a leaking range hood.

 Reasons for Leaking Range hoods